-Crypto trading is the act of buying and selling digital assets (such as Bitcoin or Ethereum) to benefit from price changes or market structure.
-Most activity happens on exchanges, where traders place orders (commonly market orders for immediate execution, limit orders to set a price, and stop orders to manage downside) and pay trading fees that can materially affect outcomes.
+Crypto trading is the process of buying and selling digital assets (for example, Bitcoin or Ethereum) to benefit from price movements or changes in market conditions.
+Most trading happens on exchanges, where participants submit orders—such as market orders for immediate execution, limit orders to specify a price, and stop orders to limit downside—and then pay trading fees that can materially affect results.

-A $1 amount is a fiat value, and its equivalent in cryptocurrency changes with the coin’s live price.
-Example: if Bitcoin is priced at $50,000 on your trading venue, then $1 would equal about 0.00002 BTC before fees (and the same conversion logic applies to ETH or any other coin).
+A $1 amount is a fiat value, and its equivalent in cryptocurrency changes as the coin’s market price changes.
+For example, if Bitcoin is trading at $50,000 on a given venue, then $1 is roughly 0.00002 BTC before fees; the same conversion idea applies to ETH and other assets.

-In digital-asset exchanges, market makers—specialist traders and institutions—place large stacks of limit bids and offers for specific tokens.
-By quoting both sides of the book, they supply liquidity and help the crypto market function smoothly.
+On digital-asset exchanges, market makers—ranging from specialist firms to institutions—place large numbers of limit bids and offers for specific tokens.
+By quoting both sides of the order book, they supply liquidity and help the market function more smoothly as traders enter and exit positions.

 How Market Makers Earn From the Bid–Ask Spread

-The spread is the gap between the posted buy price and the posted sell price for the same asset.
+The bid–ask spread is the difference between the price posted for buying and the price posted for selling the same asset.

-Typically, a maker bids slightly below the current quote and offers a little above it, seeking to buy cheaper than the market and sell dearer than the market.
+In practice, a maker usually posts a buy price slightly below the prevailing market and a sell price slightly above it.
+The goal is to buy cheaper than the market reference and sell higher than that reference.

-This difference is the maker’s gross edge.
-While each trade yields only cents, turnover is high.
-At an $0.08 spread, processing $8 million in matched buys and sells would produce roughly $8,000 in spread revenue.
+Each individual fill can produce only a small gain, but revenue can accumulate when volume is high.
+For instance, with an $0.08 spread, processing $8 million in matched buys and sells could translate into roughly $8,000 in spread revenue.

 | Asset | Typical Spread (%) | Venue Limit (%) |